 — Motif Magazine (Read)

-• "When Gamm newcomer Rodney Witherspoon II hops on the stage as Vic, the street-wise Jersey teenager who works as a male prostitute but attends Seton Hall prep (and wears the uniform tie to prove it), we're ready for some humor and kindness, and Witherspoon gives us both.
+• "... we're ready for some humor and kindness, and Witherspoon gives us both.
 His Vic is funny, kind, sweet and generous."

 —The Westerly Sun (Read)